 - Bake the cookies for 6-8 minutes until the edges slightly brown.

-- Then use your off-set spatula to flip the cookies, add your printed resolutions to the middle, and fold each cookie in half.
-Then pick up the cookie and fold it over - the easiest way to do this is by molding it over the edge of a coffee mug.
-Then place in a cupcake baking tin to hold the shape as the cookie hardens.
-You have to do this quickly before the cookie cools and hardens.
+- Then use an off-set spatula to quickly flip the cookies, add your printed resolutions to the middle, and fold each cookie in half lengthwise.
+Then immediately pick up the cookie and fold it in half again - the easiest way to do this is by molding it over the edge of a coffee mug.
+Place the folded cookie in a cupcake baking tin to hold the shape as the cookie hardens.
+You must do this step quickly before the cookie cools and hardens.

-- Store in a an airtight container or the cookies will soften and get chewy.
+- Store in an airtight container or cookies will soften and get chewy.